LuciaSG99/BioEsCorpus/README.md

 1) Corpus_annotation: folder with the scripts used to annotated the corpus.
 Language programming: Python.
 2) Systematic_Review: folder with the scripts used to performed the Inclusion-Exclusion filtering step in the Systematic Review.
 Language programming: R.

+- all_terms_per_file: 18 lists, each one contains all the terms annotated by all the annotators for each file.
+- all_rels_per_file: 18 lists, each one contains all the relations annotated by all the annotators for each file.

 These resources are freely distributed under a Creative Commons Attribution 4.0 International License.